 For most of us, there is a joy in practising medicine.
-Getting to grips with a huge body of knowledge, building on the experiences august predecessors and applying of it, every day, to improve peoples' lives through relieving suffering and disability.
+Getting to grips with a huge body of knowledge, building on the experiences of august predecessors and applying it, every day, to improve peoples' lives through relieving suffering and disability.
 It provides intellectual stimulation, the opportunity to develop manual skills and give psychological and emotional support to other people, who are usually extremely appreciative of our efforts.
 You go to work to make a difference, and usually do.
 There are not many careers that can offer so much.

 So why are so many doctors retiring at relatively young age and why is there so much talk of low morale amongst us?
 Might part of it be that we experience too many obstacles, put in place, often with admirable intentions. that make the day's work like wading through treacle?
-To begin with, you can meet the challenge, but as the years go by it drains the enjoyment and you come rather than the way round them.
+To begin with, you can meet the challenge, but as the years go by it drains the enjoyment and you come to see just the barriers, than in other countries." rather than the way round them.